 aswaaq is a retail chain based in the United Arab Emirates (UAE).
-It owns community centres that host state-of-the-art supermarkets, complemented by a range of shops and services.
-From the start, the company put Microsoft technologies at the core of its operations, and built an IT infrastructure based on Microsoft Dynamics NAV and LS Nav.
+It owns community centers that host state-of-the-art supermarkets, complemented by a range of shops and services.
+From the start, the company put Microsoft technologies at the core of its operations, and built an IT infrastructure based on Microsoft Dynamics and LS Central.
 Employees use the system to manage all their needs—from point of sale to back-office management—which improves productivity and reduces costs.

-The UAE is one of the fastest growing economies in the world.
-This thriving economy has resulted in a wealthy population, with a high proportion of individuals and families expecting top-quality services in all spheres of life.
-This demand has encouraged the establishment of many new companies but these businesses operate in an increasingly competitive environment.
+The UAE is one of the fastest growing economies in the world, a thriving and highly competitive business environment.
 This is especially true of the retail industry, where organizations have to develop innovative sales and service concepts to generate business and promote customer and employee loyalty.
-In response to this challenge, aswaaq—a new venture partly owned by the Dubai Government—is developing the largest chain of technologically advanced community centers in the UAE.
+In response to this challenge, aswaaq—a business venture partly owned by the Dubai Government—has been developing the largest chain of technologically advanced community centers in the UAE.
 Each community center includes a central supermarket, and provides rented space to local businesses such as barbers, gyms, and pharmacies.
 The goal of the company is to create a unique and innovative shopping experience for its customers, while providing employees with an efficient and reliable working environment based on the latest technology.

 Today’s consumers expect supermarkets to custom-design experiences to fit their needs.
 To do this, we wanted a comprehensive IT infrastructure that could manage all aspects of our automated processes.
 The solution had to reduce manual labor, maximize efficiencies, and give our customers the best service possible.Jassim Sajwani, Director of IT and Administration